saintmac/fetch-upload-s3/README.md

 ```

 A temp folder './.tmp/fetch_upload_s3' is used as a proxy.
-Files are deleted locally as soon as they have been uploaded to S3
+Temporary and source files are deleted locally as soon as they have been uploaded to S3